Our office will be closed for the Christmas break from 5pm Tuesday 23 December and will reopen on Monday 5 January 2026.

 Service methods

-There are several ways you may serve the documents.
-The most common is service by a third party who is over 18.
+The most common method is service by a third party who is over 18.
 This may be:

 • A professional process server.

 You may have trouble locating your spouse and cannot serve the documents.
-In such circumstances, you may apply to the Court for substituted service.
+You may apply to the Court for substituted service.
 This allows you to serve a third party you’re confident will bring the divorce application to your spouse’s attention.
 A third party may be your spouse’s family members, friends or colleagues.
 The Court must be satisfied that you made all reasonable attempts to serve your spouse.

 If you can prove to the Court that you have made all reasonable attempts to serve your spouse, you may be granted dispensation of service.
 This waives the service requirement and allows you to proceed with your application.